isesi/Text_Based_Adventure/README.md

-If you try to get an item and fail the puzzle, you will lose a turn and you will have to attempt the puzzle again.
+If you try to get an item and fail the puzzle, you will lose a turn and you will have to attempt the puzzle again.<br>
 Important note!!
-One of the puzzles for the items has a wordle
+One of the puzzles for the items has a wordle<br><br>
+Also, apologies for the bad code design, I wasn't expecting to show this to anyone anytime soon 😅